Temple, Texas

 Temple is a city in Bell County, Texas, United States.
-As of 2020, the city has a population of 82,073 according to the U.S. census, and is one of the two principal cities in Bell County.

-Located near the county seat of Belton, Temple lies in the region referred to as Central Texas and is a principal city in the Killeen–Temple–Fort Hood metropolitan area, which as of 2015 had a population of 450,051.
+As of 2020, the city has a population of 82,073 according to the U.S. census.
+Temple lies in the region referred to as Central Texas and is a principal city in the Killeen–Temple–Fort Hood metropolitan area, which as of the 2020 Census had a population of 475,367.
 Located off Interstate 35, Temple is 65 miles north of Austin, 34 miles south of Waco and 27 miles east of Killeen.

-The primary economic drivers are the extensive medical community (mostly due to Baylor Scott & White Medical Center – Temple) and goods distribution based on its central location between the Dallas-Fort Worth, San Antonio, and Houston metropolitan areas, and proximity to larger neighbors Austin and Waco.

 History

-Temple was founded as a railroad town in 1881 by the Gulf, Colorado and Santa Fe Railroad.
-It was incorporated in 1882.
-The town was named after a Santa Fe Railroad official, Bernard Moore Temple.
-Mr. Temple was a civil engineer and former surveyor with the Gulf, Colorado and Santa Fe Railway Company.
+Temple was founded as a railroad town by the Gulf, Colorado and Santa Fe Railroad (GC&SF).
+The settlement began in 1880 as a GC&SF construction camp called Temple Junction.
+In January 1881, a post office was established, and the settlement was officially named Temple, after Bernard Moore Temple, the chief civil engineer of the GC&SF.
+The town was incorporated in 1882.

-In 1882, the Missouri–Kansas–Texas Railroad built through the town, and soon after, the Santa Fe railroad made Temple a division point.
+Also in 1882, the Missouri, Kansas and Texas Railway built through the town, and soon after, the GC&SF made Temple a division point.
 In its early years, Temple was a town of shacks and tents with a large number of saloons and tough characters found in the early West.
-Locally, it was nicknamed "Tanglefoot,” because some residents found that the combination of muddy streets and liquor made walking through the town challenging.
+Locally, it was nicknamed "Tanglefoot" because some residents found that the combination of muddy streets and liquor made walking through the town challenging.

 Very shortly after the town was incorporated in 1882, two private schools were founded in the city: the Temple Academy was organized and a public school was established in 1884.
 In 1893, the annual Temple Stag Party began, growing out of a private Thanksgiving celebration attended by some of the town's leading men.
 It was held until 1923.

+The city became home to numerous medical clinics and the Santa Fe Hospital and Scott and White Memorial Hospital; the two hospitals merged in 1983 and now form the Baylor Scott & White Medical Center – Temple.
+Temple's position as the largest city in Bell County was earned largely on account of its medical facilities and its importance as a major railroad junction.

+In 1886, the GC&SF was purchased by the Atchison, Topeka and Santa Fe Railway, popularly known as the Santa Fe Railroad or simply the Santa Fe.
+The Santa Fe's Temple depot was the site of the largest Harvey House restaurant in Texas, and the Harvey House organization also operated a dairy and vegetable farm near the city.
+Harvey Houses provided meals for Santa Fe passengers during stopovers and were also popular with local customers.
+The chain was famous for its high-quality food and its iconic uniformed all-female "Harvey Girl" waitstaff.

-The Temple Railroad and Heritage Museum, on the second floor of the Santa Fe Railroad station at 315 West Avenue B, commemorates the significance of railroads for the city.
+The Temple Railroad and Heritage Museum, on the second floor of the Santa Fe Railroad depot at 315 West Avenue B, commemorates the significance of railroads for the city and includes a large collection of Harvey House memorabilia.